morpho-labs/morpho-gpt/documents/snapshots/mip5.md

 Title: MIP5 - Whitelist Morpho's vaults and Sense contracts to transfer $MORPHO tokens This submission proposes to whitelist Morpho’s ERC4626 vaults and the rewards distributor contract to transfer $MORPHO tokens to users.
 Moreover, the proposal includes the whitelisting of the Sense contracts.

-As written in the forum on on 9 November 2022, discussion related to that: https://forum.morpho.org/t/mip-erc4626-adapter-whitelisting/178/1
+As written in the forum on 9 November 2022, discussion related to that: https://forum.morpho.org/t/mip-erc4626-adapter-whitelisting/178/1

 Here was the discussion related to that:
 Summary